MohitGoel92/Linear-Regression/README.md

 ## Linear Regression

+A linear regression models the relationship between a continuous variable and one or more scaled variables.
+It is usually represented as a dependent function equal to the sum of a coefficient plus scaling factors times the independent variables.
 The equation below is a typical equation for a linear regression:

 <p align="center"> <img width="200" src= "/Pics/W114.png"> </p>

+Residuals are defined as the difference between an actual value and a predicted value.
 The cost function for a linear regression is called the ***mean squared error***.
+In addition, common measures of error include the Sum of Squared Error (SSE), Total Sum of Squares (TSS), and Coefficient of Determination ($R^{2}$).

 **Determining Normality**